bento-platform/katsu/README.md

 ### Configuring Public overview and public search fields

 There are several public APIs to return data overview and perform a search that returns only objects count.
-The implementation of public APIs relies on a project customized configuration file (config.json) that must be placed in the base directory.
+The implementation of public APIs relies on a project customized configuration file `config.json` that must be placed in the base directory.
 Currently, there is an `example.config.json` located  in `/katsu/chord_metadata_service` directory which is set to be the project base directory.
 The file can be copied, renamed to `config.json` and modified.

-The `config.json` file contains fields that data providers would like to open for public access.
+The `config.json` contains fields that data providers would like to make open for public access.
-If the `config.json` file is not set up/created it means there is no public data and no data will be available via these APIs.
+If the `config.json` is not set up/created it means there is no public data and no data will be available via these APIs.

 #### Config file specification

-The `config.json` file follows jsonschema specifications: it includes fields from katsu data model, defines their type and other attributes that determine how the data from these fields will be presented in the public response.
+The `config.json` follows jsonschema specifications: it includes fields from katsu data model, defines their type and other attributes that determine how the data from these fields will be presented in the public response.

 Jsonschema properties: